marcellogentile/Home-Assistant-Water-Controller/README.md

-# Home Assiatant Water Controller
+# Home Assistant Water Controller

-This project adds water consumption, water detection and water valve shutoff using ESP-HOME and HOme Assistant.
+This project adds water consumption, water detection and water valve shutoff using ESP-HOME and Home Assistant.
 It also has an iput

 for a temperture probe and 2 auxiliary outputs you can use as NO and NC dry contacts.

-In this example* Aux 1 and Aux 2 are being used for HVAC Control and Alarm Trigger.
-They contain NC and NO terminals.
+In this example* - Aux 1 and Aux 2 are being used for HVAC Control and Alarm Trigger.

 ![HA Dashboard](images/screenshot_ha_dashboard.png)